tom-harke/lead-sheet/Doc/music.md

  - I can transpose to a key that I'm focusing on
     - later I can transpose to any another key that I want to work on
  - I get to tweak the tunes
+ - For short tunes, landscape orientation makes better use of space
+ - My layouts are easier to read than most
+    - eg: sections are left-justified, not starting in the middle of a system
  - other minor points:
     - my music uniform
     - my music is backed up